 With growth in disruptive technologies and rapid increase of powerful mobile devices and other gadgets, an enormous data explosion is being witnessed which is accelerating at a great speed.
 The volume of data is not only growing rapidly but it is becoming more and more varied, complex and less structured.
 As a result, the term ‘Big Data’ has evolved and growing big in the minds of every entrepreneur who desires to extract critical insights and derive business benefits out of it.
 This data is characterized as magnificent, multifaceted, and highly difficult to analyze.

-The corporations that are investing or planning to invest in the Big Data initiatives have found that a combination of competencies that execute this Big Data implementation are really difficult to pull together.
-This implies varied competencies like data management and analysis, predictive modeling, visualization, and industrial experience are to be implemented in conjunction to achieve best results.
+The corporations that are investing or planning to invest in Big Data initiatives have found that a combination of competencies that execute this Big Data implementation is really difficult to pull together.
+This implies varied competencies like data management and analysis, predictive modelling, visualization, and industrial experience are to be implemented in conjunction to achieve the best results.

-Also, it is to be noted that a right mix of technologies may deliver the promised results; but, at the same time, the leaders must choose and incorporate a specific business goal for interlocking the set of data sources and technology.
+Also, it is to be noted that the right mix of technologies may deliver the promised results; but, at the same time, the leaders must choose and incorporate a specific business goal for interlocking the set of data sources and technology.
 It is this association that makes the initiative unique.
-It not only brings about linear improvements but also the radical changes in the prevailing business processes and can even result in absolute transposition for long lasting benefits.
-Resultantly, the Big Data project tend to focus on collecting, assimilating and processing the available information that also involves focusing on the two important questions:
+It not only brings about linear improvements but also radical changes in the prevailing business processes and can even result in absolute transposition for long-lasting benefits.
+Resultantly, the Big Data project tends to focus on collecting, assimilating and processing the available information which also involves focusing on two important questions:

-Basically termed as “Big-data-as-a-service” (BDaaS), it refers to those services that provide analysis of complex and huge data sets, typically over the cloud platform as a primary managed service.
-From the point of view of delivery, it perfectly combines cloud, the application platforms and the SOA with analytics for deriving real time predictions and excellent decision making.
+Basically termed “Big-data-as-a-service” (BDaaS), it refers to those services that provide analysis of complex and huge data sets, typically over the cloud platform as a primarily managed service.
+From the point of view of delivery, it perfectly combines the cloud, the application platforms and the SOA with analytics for deriving real-time predictions and excellent decision-making.

 The adaptation of Big Data on the above technological grounds precedes with Hadoop infrastructure which was actually a major stepping stone in this regard; but it has its own limitations for Small and Medium Businesses, the SMBs.
-This is because they do not have the resources to create such an expensive infrastructure in house.
-Moreover, the know-how of how to use Hadoop is limited which makes it important for Big Data services to be user-friendly; and for the SMBs, more cost effective.
+This is because they do not have the resources to create such an expensive infrastructure in-house.
+Moreover, the know-how of how to use Hadoop is limited which makes it important for Big Data services to be user-friendly; and for SMBs, more cost-effective.
 BDaaS can effectively overcome these issues by exploiting the flexibility of cloud computing.

 BDaaS proves to be more cost-effective as compared to the traditional setup where you need to pay for hardware resources that often remains underutilized and requires regular maintenance and upgrades.
 On the other hand, Cloud offers services on a pay-per-use basis.
 This provides enough flexibility to SMBs.